Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ```

 In general, this file explains itself.
 The easiest way to understand what and how it works is simply to “play” with it.
 Try changing the primary and secondary colors, double the rounding of all elements, and so on.

+`initialColorMode` - here you can select the starting color mode of the site.
+My be `light` or `dark`.

 ## Content